top of page

 Pointe Magazine {Suddarth, 2025)

-As a native of Bedford, Massachusetts, I was exposed to ballet at age 5 and trained extensively under Frances Kotelly at The Ballet Academy, Inc. My years at the school focused on applying the Cecchetti Method along with the techniques of partnering beginning at age 9.
-From 2004-2008, I continued year-round with the Boston Ballet School and was awarded the PAO Merit Scholarship in my final year.
-At Boston Ballet, I continued to study the Cecchetti method while also training in the Vaganova, Bournonville, and French methods.
-This melting pot of training was key to my success in adapting later in my career.
-My summers were spent with the Boston Ballet school, Central Pennsylvania Youth Ballet, training under Marcia Dale Weary, the Northeast School of Ballet, the Boston Conservatory, and training with Nancy Bielski in New York City beginning at age 12.
-After graduating from the Boston Ballet School Trainee program, I auditioned around the country.
+A native of Bedford, Massachusetts, I was introduced to ballet at the age of five and trained extensively under Frances Kotelly at The Ballet Academy, Inc. My early years were grounded in the Cecchetti Method, and by age nine I had also begun studying partnering.
+From 2004–2008, I continued my training year-round with the Boston Ballet School, where I was awarded the PAO Merit Scholarship in my final year.
+At Boston Ballet, I remained rooted in the Cecchetti Method while broadening my education in the Vaganova, Bournonville, and French traditions.
+This rich blend of techniques became a key factor in my ability to adapt throughout my later career.
+My summers were devoted to intensive training with the Boston Ballet School, Central Pennsylvania Youth Ballet under Marcia Dale Weary, the Northeast School of Ballet, the Boston Conservatory, and, beginning at age twelve, with Nancy Bielski in New York City.
+After graduating from the Boston Ballet School Trainee Program, I auditioned across the country.

-I joined Cincinnati Ballet for the 2008 season as an Anthony Albano and K. Ann Choe–Albano Fellow under direction of Victoria Morgan.
-As the year came to an end, the company chose one female and one male dancer to join them for a second year.
-The rest were off without a job and as the recession began, I found myself auditioning 20 or 30 times again.
+I joined Cincinnati Ballet for the 2008 season as an Anthony Albano and K. Ann Choe–Albano Fellow under the direction of Victoria Morgan.
+At the end of the year, the company selected just one female and one male trainee to return.
+The rest were released without a contract—and as the recession hit, I found myself auditioning 20 or 30 more times.

 "My whole childhood was, “If you get into a smaller company, that’s a failure.”